-3.13 Within the last two years, the largest increases in recorded crime are within Public Order Offences, Violent Crime and Miscellaneous Crimes against Society.
-Increases are also noted within Possession of a Weapon albeit, these are small in number, but given the serious nature of the crimes and indeed the national focus on knife crime, it is important that the force continues to record and deal effectively with all such reports.
+3.12 Within the last two years, the largest increases in recorded crime are within Public Order Offences, Violent Crime and Miscellaneous Crimes against Society.
+Increases are also noted within the Possession of a Weapon category.
+Albeit, these are small in number, given the serious nature of the crimes and indeed the national focus on knife crime, the force is committed to recording and dealing effectively with all such reports.
 There was a 15% decrease in both Robbery and Theft.
 Overall there has been a 5.7% increase in crime compared to 2018/19.